actix/actix-website/docs/getting-started.md

 actix-web = "${vars.actixWebMajorVersion}"`}
 </RenderCodeBlock>

 Request handlers use async functions that accept zero or more parameters.
-These parameters can be extracted from a request (see `FromRequest` trait) and returns a type that can be converted into an `HttpResponse` (see `Responder` trait):
+These parameters can be extracted from a request (see `FromRequest` trait), and the function returns a type that can be converted into an `HttpResponse` (see `Responder` trait):

 Replace the contents of `src/main.rs` with the following: